Pompeiu problem

-as follows.
+It is stated as follows.
 Suppose f is a nonzero continuous function defined on a Euclidean space, and K is a simply connected Lipschitz domain, so that the integral of f vanishes on every congruent copy of K. Then the domain is a ball.

-A special case is Schiffer's conjecture.
+Schiffer's conjecture

+A closely related and highly significant formulation is Schiffer's conjecture, named after the mathematician Menahem Max Schiffer.
+While the Pompeiu problem is rooted in integral geometry, Schiffer's conjecture is framed in the language of partial differential equations.

+Schiffer's conjecture proposes that if a bounded, simply connected domain $\Omega$ with a sufficiently smooth boundary $\partial \Omega$ admits a non-trivial solution $u$ to the following overdetermined boundary value problem: